victor-rds/docker-ampache-fpm/README.md

 # docker-ampache-fpm
-Ampache running on PHP-FPM, no web server or mysql incluse
+Ampache running on PHP-FPM, no web server or mysql included